jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 2.2.1 =
+New feature: Added a CSV builder to the Backup section.

+= 2.2.0 =
+Improved multisite support.

+= 2.1.9 =
+New feature: Added multisite support.
+Now User Meta Manager manages data only for the users of the current site.

+= 2.1.8 =
+New feature: Added a button to the plugin settings section which allows you to sync custom meta data to all users.
+Also fixed two bugs in the meta data deletion process.

 = 2.1.7 =
 New feature: Added a form short code builder to the contextual help section.